Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach

-Instead of directly analyzing the identified set for the TPRD measures, which is non-convex, we propose to formulate the TPRD measures as a nonlinear function of some carefully chosen $\theta^{\ast}$ such that the identified set $\Theta_{I}$ of $\theta^{\ast}$ is convex.
-Using this formulation, we show that the identified set for the TPRD measures is connected and can be obtained as a nonlinear map from $\Theta_{I}$.
-The support function of $\Theta_{I}$ at each direction is an optimal transport problem, for which we introduce a simple algorithm to compute.
-We also provide a closed-form expression of the identified set for single TPRD measure that is valid for any $J\geq2$.
+Instead of directly analyzing the identified set for the TPRD measures which may be non-convex, we apply the two-step procedure by expressing the TPRD measures as a continuous nonlinear function of some auxiliary parameter $\theta^{\ast}$ such that $\theta^{*}$ satisfies model (\ref{UnconditionalM}) and its identified set is convex.
+Specifically, let $\theta^{\ast}\equiv\left(\theta_{1}^{\ast},...,\theta_{2J}^{\ast}\right)$, where for $j=1,...,J,$ we define